AuroraMaster/react-native-ohos-library/en/bam-tech-react-native-image-resizer.md

 ## Use Codegen

+> [!TIP] 0.77 does not require Codegen

-this repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
-For details, see [Codegen Usage Guide](/en/codegen.md).
+This library has been adapted for `Codegen`.
+Before using it, you need to proactively generate the bridge code for the third-party library.
+For details, please refer to the [Codegen Usage Documentation](/en/codegen.md).

 ## Link

 Currently, HarmonyOS does not support AutoLink.
 Therefore, you need to manually configure the linking.

-Open the `harmony` directory of the HarmonyOS project in DevEco Studio.
+First, use DevEco Studio to open the HarmonyOS project `harmony` in the project directory.

 ### 1. Adding the overrides Field to oh-package.json5 File in the Root Directory of the Project